davFaithid/tetris-disassembly/README.md

 Be sure to check out [**osnr**'s](https://github.com/osnr/tetris) disassembly of tetris (which is slightly different.)

 # Disclaimer
 DISCLAIMER: Any and all content presented in this repository is presented for informational and educational purposes only.
 Commercial usage is expressly prohibited.
 I (davFaithid) claim no ownership of any code in these repositories.
-You assume any and all responsibility for using this content responsibly.
+You (the "user" or "end user") assume any and all responsibility for using this content responsibly.
 I (davFaithid) claim no responsibiliy or warranty.